phBalance/hero6e-foundryvtt/videos/part1.md

 ## Introduction
 Welcome to the Unofficial Hero System for FoundryVTT.
-To get started the game master will need to purchase a FoundryVTT license key for $50.
+To get started the game master will need to purchase a FoundryVTT license key for $50 USD.
-It is highly recommended that the game master purchase HERO Designer for $25.
+It is highly recommended that the game master purchase HERO Designer for $25 USD.
   - The built in editing of characters is limited.
 HD provides a richer and complete character editing experience.
-The game master (and possibly players) will also need an appropriate HERO System rulebook ($15 or more)
+The game master (and possibly players) will also need an appropriate HERO System rulebook ($15 USD or more)

 ## History & Background
 Hero v1 transistioned into Hero v2: Ability to import HDC files.
 Many common powers and skills are automated, but there are still some powers that do not supported.
 Activley being developed by very small group of fans.
 Support for 6e and 5e.